TurboVNC/buildscripts/README.txt

 of TurboVNC (both 32-bit and 64-bit libjpeg-turbo SDK's should be installed in their default locations.
 Refer to BUILDING.txt for more information.)

+The libjpeg-turbo JNI JAR files should be installed under /opt/libjpeg-turbo-jni.

 Build Environment: OS X
 -----------------------